Sludge and Varnish: The Hidden Productivity Killers of Injection Moulding Operations

-At the heart of these machines lies the hydraulic system with hydraulic fluid playing a vital but often underestimated role.
-As multiple surveys carried out by hydraulic equipment manufacturers and other industry bodies reveal, 50% to 70% of mechanical failures are related to ‘improper hydraulic fluid condition’.
-These failures can be as a result of a build-up of what are often called the ‘hidden killers’ of productivity - sludge and varnish.
+At the heart of these machines lies the hydraulic system, where hydraulic fluid plays a vital but often underestimated role, with between 50 and 70 per cent of mechanical failures related to ‘improper hydraulic fluid condition’, often as a result of sludge and varnish build-up1.

-Gaining notoriety as the hidden killers, whilst most standard Oil Condition Monitoring (OCM) tests like Total Acid Number or Viscosity can help screen for problems such as ineffective corrosion-protection, helping to pre-empt hydraulic system failures, they cannot detect the build-up of sludge and varnish.
-The reason being that soft contaminants don’t typically impact the bulk chemistry of the hydraulic fluid making them difficult to measure.
+Though most standard Oil Condition Monitoring (OCM) tests can help screen for problems such as ineffective corrosion protection, they cannot detect the build-up of sludge and varnish, because soft contaminants don’t typically impact the bulk chemistry of the hydraulic fluid, making them difficult to measure.

-The resulting unplanned repair downtime and oil change can have a financial impact on the manufacturer.
-Additionally, short oil drain intervals are costly not only in terms of the oil cost but also oil waste cost.
+Additionally, short oil-drain intervals are expensive not only in terms of the oil cost but also oil waste costs.

 1 Source: multiple surveys by industry bodies including additive companies, filter manufactures, hydraulic equipment manufacturers.
 One source includes Parker Hannifin GmbH Bulletin: HY30-3248/ UK: Hydraulic Fluids for Parker Axial Piston Pumps Series PV

 2 Total Cost of Ownership (TCO) is defined by Shell Lubricants as the total amount spent on industrial equipment, including cost of acquisition and operation over its entire working life, including costs of lost production during equipment downtime